ES-DOC/esdoc-technical/docs/index.md

 ## Overview

-The ES-DOC eco-system of tools and services are founded upon 3 pillars:
+The ES-DOC eco-system of tools and services are founded upon 4 pillars:

 - A set of controlled vocabularies
 - A common ontology
 - A set of specialisations
+- A public archive

-Each pillar is associated with a library, tools, applications and/or web-services.
+Each pillar is associated with a library and a set of applications and/or web-services.
 Collectively they form the foundations of the ES-DOC project.

 ## Controlled Vocabularies